 How to apply

-Congratulations to the winners of the Fall 2013 Campus Grant Awards:
+Congratulations to the winner of the Spring 2014 Campus Grant Award:

 A second year student in the Social Psychology PhD program, Martin plans to “carry out a research project that examines how participation in the sorority recruitment process affects women’s well-being (self-esteem, belonging, anxiety, etc.), in both the short and long term.”